tars/tars-cli/README.md

 # Will be start the server for livereload and create a tunnel to the outside Web + ie8 support
 tars dev --tunnel --ie8

-# Will be start the server for livereload and creates a tunnel to the outside web ie8 + + two custom flag support
+# Will be start the server for livereload and creates a tunnel to the outside web ie8 and ie9 + two custom flag support
-tars dev --tunnel --ie8 --custom-flags '--custom-flag1 --custom-flag2'
+tars dev --tunnel --ie --custom-flags '--custom-flag1 --custom-flag2'
 ````

 [Back to the command list.](#command-list)